TDCole21/playingWithPython/README.md

-This are tasks from  https://www.practicepython.org/
+These are tasks from  https://www.practicepython.org/